subhaze/CSS-Extended/README.md

 This plug-in is beta quality so please file any issues you run into here: https://github.com/subhaze/CSS-Extended/issues?state=open

-_NOTICE_

-Due to how Sublime Text 3's CSS Package overrides completions, you *MUST* invoke completions with `ctrl+space` when working within CSS files

 ---
 ###Features
 - CSS class completions within HTML class attributes (class="|") and CSS files